Planar black holes and wormholes with a flat exterior: Planar black holes and wormholes with flat exterior

 With the parameters and sign of the solution (\ref{ansatz00-2}) that correspond to the domain $r<r_{\rm h}$ in Table~\ref{table:correspondence1}, the resulting spacetime describes a planar black hole with the Minkowski (flat) exterior and a spacelike curvature singularity inside the horizon, of which Penrose diagram is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}.
 While the NEC and SEC are satisfied in the interior dynamical region, the WEC and DEC are violated inside the horizon.

-In contrast, with the choice of the parameters and sign of the solution (\ref{ansatz00-2}) that correspond to the domain $r>r_{\rm h}$ in Table~\ref{table:correspondence1}, the resulting spacetime describes a globally regular planar black bounce, of which Penrose diagram is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}.
+In contrast, with the choice of the parameters and sign of the solution (\ref{ansatz00-2}) that correspond to the domain $r>r_{\rm h}$ in Table~\ref{table:correspondence1}, the resulting spacetime describes a globally regular planar wormhole, of which Penrose diagram is drawn in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}.
 All the standard energy conditions are violated in the interior dynamical region.

-It is emphasized that the regions II and IV in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}(a) and Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}(b) may be described by the Gamboa solutions for different values of $\chi\in[-1/3,0)$.
+It is emphasized that the regions II and IV in Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}(a) and Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}(a) may be described by the Gamboa solutions for different values of $\chi\in[-1/3,0)$.
 Also, looking at Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBH}(b) or Fig.~\ref{Fig:PenroseDiagrams-FakeMinkowskiBB}(b), one might expect that the bifurcation $(n-2)$-surface, denoted by B, is singular.
-Nevertheless, it is regular contrary to intuition~\cite{main}.
+Nevertheless, it is regular contrary to intuition~\cite{Maeda:2025bnb}.
 A physical explanation of this counterintuitive regularity was provided in Ref.~\cite{Maeda:2024tpl} based on the fact that the matter field in the dynamical region can be interpreted as a spacelike (tachyonic) perfect fluid.
 Such a fluid element in the region II moves in a spacelike direction and does not cross a Killing horizon and a bifurcation surface.
 Since orbits of the fluid elements do not have a past endpoint at B, the bifurcation $(n-2)$-surface B can be regular.